kensixx/obsidian/Coding Interview University/Coding Interview University.md

 While we inherit from the parent class, a developer could also override a method implementation from the parent. **This is known as [method overriding](https://www.baeldung.com/java-method-overload-override#method-overriding).**
 ## Polymorphism

+> Polymorphism is the concept of method overloading in Java.

 [Polymorphism](https://www.baeldung.com/cs/polymorphism) is the ability of an OOP language to process data differently depending on their types of inputs.

 In Java, this can be the same method name having **different parameters** and performing different functions,